 Step 1: Chop the vegetables and cook them in a saucepan with 3 cups of water.
 When the veggies are soft, mash them lightly with a fork or use an immersion blender to make a thick textured mash.

-Step 2: Fry the onions in butter until translucent (3 minutes).
+Step 2: Fry the onions in oil and butter until the onions are translucent.
+There is no need to brown them (3 minutes).

 Step 3: Add the ginger-garlic paste and sauté (2 minutes).